jeremylcarter/NPartition/README.md

 ## NPartition : Split up your workload

 NPartition is a simple persistent producer partition cache.
 What does that mean?
 Well it means it remembers what partition a producer belongs to and allows you to silo your workload into multiple partitions to avoid any multi-threaded headaches or concurrency issues.
-NPartition does not store any events or items that require processing, rather it acts as a persistent store of the partition each item belongs to.
+NPartition does not store any events or items that require processing, rather it acts as a persistent store of the partition number each item belongs to.

 ## Rationale